Sophie Shanahan-Kluth

 Working as a lead developer.
 In my time here, I worked on many of the company's sites and systems, bridging gaps between teams and trying to provide internal value as much as customer-facing value.

-I also take part in a number of extra-curricular groups, including:
+I also took part in a number of extra-curricular groups, including:

 Microserve (now Investis Digital) - May 2014 to May 2019 #